lokeshkanta14-byte/Atmo-Sync-Micro-Climate/README.md

 - Improved KPIs, charts, filters, and dashboard usability.
 - Refined dashboard visuals for better user experience.
 - Reviewed dashboard performance and fixed identified issues.
+- ### Review Preparation

+- Prepared the dashboard for the final project review.
+- Reviewed all KPIs and visualizations for accuracy.
+- Verified dashboard outputs before the final presentation.
+- Incorporated team suggestions into the final dashboard.
+- Ensured the dashboard was ready for project demonstration.
+-
 - ### Documentation

 - Updated Week 3 progress documentation.